Optimise power forecasts of offshore parks

 In the WindRamp project, energy & meteo systems is cooperating with partners from research as well as measurement and laser technology to map upcoming wind ramps in a short-term forecast.
 For this purpose, the wind field several kilometres in front of the wind farm is observed with powerful lidar devices (lidar = light detection and ranging) by measuring distances and wind speeds with laser pulses.
 The resulting model of the incoming wind ramp is used by energy & meteo systems to further optimise the existing short-term forecasts.
 Here, weather models, power measurements and wind fields from lidar observations are optimally combined.
 The requirements for such a forecast are being developed in cooperation with grid operators and wind aggregators and will be applied in an operational phase at the end of the three-year project term.

-The joint project, which started in July 2020, is funded by the German Federal Ministry for Economic Affairs and Energy.
-It is coordinated by the Carl von Ossietzky University Oldenburg and carried out together with the partners DLR-Institut für Vernetzte Energiesysteme, Abacus Laser, Metek Meteorologische Messtechnik, TenneT TSO, EWE Trading und wpd offshore solutions.
+The joint project, which was completed in December 2023, is funded by the German Federal Ministry for Economic Affairs and Energy.
+It was coordinated by the Carl von Ossietzky University Oldenburg and carried out together with the partners DLR-Institut für Vernetzte Energiesysteme, Abacus Laser, Metek Meteorologische Messtechnik, TenneT TSO, EWE Trading und wpd offshore solutions.